Siebert Financial (SIEB)

 Outbound Investments

-- On October 28, 2025, Siebert Financial Corp. acquired the remaining 32% stake in RISE Financial Services, LLC for $3.7 million, making it a wholly-owned subsidiary.
+- In October 2025, Siebert Financial Corp. acquired the remaining 32% of RISE Financial Services for $3.7 million, making it a wholly-owned subsidiary.

 Capital Expenditures

-- In the second quarter of 2025, adjusted operating income was primarily impacted by additional investment in new personnel related to technology initiatives and expansion into new business lines, such as investment banking and servicing active trader customers.
+- Siebert Financial Corp. experienced a decline in adjusted operating income in the second quarter of 2025 due to additional investment in new personnel related to technology initiatives and expansion into new business lines.

 Latest Trefis Analyses